Meditation

 My approach

 My approach to most things in life is to do things my way, to my tune, aligned to the call of my heart.
 And the same can be said for my approach to meditation!
 I am very much of the view that meditation is not something to be prescriptive about.
+We each have our own way of doing things that support and nurture us, and this is true of your meditation practice too.
+Basically, with me, you get to do you!

 We are all unique individuals, with different experiences, beliefs, emotions, backgrounds, and everything else in between.
 And if our meditations reflect that, then we can more quickly find ourselves in that easeful place where we are in flow, we breathe easily, and we release.